Cash Funds and Cash/Payment Card Handling

 Found monies should be surrendered immediately to the Office of the Vice President for Administration and Finance for deposit into a suspense cost center where they will remain for 30 days.
 If not claimed within 30 days, found monies will be deposited into miscellaneous income.

 Institutional Deposits to the Bank

-The Office of the Vice President for Administration and Finance will deposit funds with the bank within two working days after the total of the various departments’ cash remittances exceeds $5,000.00.
-If the total amount of cash remitted to the Cashier-Finance office is less than or equal to $5,000.00 during any one calendar week, then the Office of the Vice President for Administration & Finance will deposit funds with the bank no later than the Friday of the same calendar week.
-All funds delivered to the bank must be secured in a special one-time use tamper-proof bank bag prior to releasing for deposit.
-A UHV Security Officer or other authorized University employee will deliver the deposit to the bank.
+The Finance Office will prepare cash deposits for transfer to the bank via courier within two working days after the total of the various departments’ cash remittances exceeds $5,000.
+If the total amount of cash remitted to the Cashier-Finance Office is less than or equal to $5,000 during any one calendar week, then the Finance Office will prepare cash deposits for transfer to the bank via courier no later than Friday of the same calendar week.
+All funds delivered to the bank must be verified and signed by two authorized employees before the deposit is physically transferred to the bank.
+The cash must be secured in a tamper-proof bag by both authorized employees as part of the reconciliation process.
+A scheduled courier service will pick up cash deposits on Wednesdays and Fridays.

 For single currency transactions greater than $10,000 (or multiple transactions within the same business day from the same person totaling more than $10,000), refer to UH System Administrative Memorandum 03.F.04, Cash Handling.